rkdarst/scicomp/tut/testing/testing.rst

 * As scientists, we have some unique difficulties in making tests, but also a unique responsibility to do so.

-*My goal is to study feedback from this presentation, and prepare a follow-up that gives specific instructions for how to use this in your work*.

 What do you want for the next talk?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~